MoserMichael/my-notes/learning-scala.md

     You can have nested functions in scala (one advantage is to not pollute the namespace with internal functions - make them nested)

+    space syntax function call: https://alvinalexander.com/scala/scala-methods-dots-spaces-single-one-parameter/
+        pizza.add(cheese)  // common way of calling a method; dot syntax.

+        pizza add cheese   // this goes in scala; space syntax.
+Supposed to be better for embedded domain specific languages (but now you need IntelliJ for reading code, nothing is free)

 strings

 string interpolation; quote expressions in string.